abhixw/abhixw/README.md

 ---

-## About
+## 🧑‍💻 About Me

+🎓 I’m a Computer Science and Design student (Batch of 2027) at Dayananda Sagar College of Engineering, with a strong interest in Artificial Intelligence and secure system design.

-AI-focused developer specializing in Generative AI systems, LLM orchestration, and backend engineering.
+🤖 AI-focused developer specializing in Generative AI systems, LLM orchestration, and backend engineering.
 Experienced in building RAG pipelines, adaptive AI workflows, and scalable REST APIs using FastAPI.

+⚙️ I design backend systems that are modular, scalable, and production-ready, with emphasis on clean architecture and system-level thinking.

-Strong foundation in data structures, algorithms, and system-level thinking.
+🧠 Strong foundation in Data Structures & Algorithms, performance optimization, and problem-solving.

+🌱 Currently focused on:
+- Advanced RAG architectures
+- LLM application development
+- Backend system design
+- Strengthening DSA and algorithmic thinking

 ---